Our Team

 In her spare time, Michelle enjoys spending time outside running along the seawall and exploring the beautiful BC backcountry.

-Brenda Lea is proud to combine her love for the Kettle mission and mandate with her passion for good governance to serve as a member of the Board.
-A two-time Board recruit who first served as a director from 2012 - 2018, she rejoined in 2020, and currently sits on the Governance Committee.
+Brenda Lea is proud to combine her love for the Kettle mission and values with her passion for good governance to serve the Board as Vice Chair and Chair of the Governance Committee.

-Brenda Lea has a knack for unpacking complex issues to reveal mission-driven solutions that are simple, creative, and focused on outcomes.
-As the Kettle embarks on a new operating cycle under a new strategic plan, she promises to put her long experience as a communicator, facilitator and thought partner to work helping guide the Kettle from strength to strength
+She has a knack for unpacking complex issues to reveal mission-driven solutions that are simple, creative, and focused on outcomes.
+As the Kettle proceeds with its ambitious strategic plan Brenda Lea applies her long experience as a communicator, facilitator and thought partner to ensure good governance enables the Kettle to proceed from strength to strength.

 Born and raised in China, Jane came to Canada when she was 16 and started learning basic English.
 With hard work and some luck, Jane has come a long way.
 In 2002, she completed her CMA (now CPA) designation and in June 2020, graduated from the Executive MBA program at Simon Fraser University’s Beedie Business School.